CoffeaTeam/coffea-casa/docs/cc_setup.rst

     cluster.scale(10)
     client = Client(cluster)

 You can use an adaptive mechanism for Dask job autoscaling.
-This will scales Dask clusters automatically based on scheduler activity:
+This will scale Dask workers automatically based on scheduler activity:

 .. code-block:: python